 The face of the official went blank for a moment.
 MB was not sure if he was going to explode in anger before kicking MB out of the embassy, and the wedding travel plans of MB would thus be rendered to ashes.
 Or he was somehow trying to work out the complexities of MB’s plan versus the requirements of the embassy rules in relation to photo quality.
 Or he was just totally mesmerised by the sheer awesomeness of MB’s seriously cunning plan.
 ‘Call me Foxy Locksy if you wish’ said MB, introducing some light humour into the conversation & hoping that Sudan contained foxes as cunning as those in MB’s home country.
 Or that the official was at least a fan of the old Black Adder TV series. ‘ Good plan sir.
 I will try’, said the most helpful embassy official in the entire universe, as he headed off in the direction of the embassy photocopy room, leaving MB weeping for joy.
 But moments later – despair.
 The official returned with a gloomy look on his face.
 ‘I make the copies sir, but the General he say no’.
 MB is now totally and utterly screwed, though MB, at same time wondering how a Sudani General had suddenly, somehow, entered the proceedings.

 Just then the official interrupted NSTF, returning the Samsung to MB, who put the phone to his ear.
 ‘It’s sorted said YSL, they will offer you a solution to take the visa today on account of the fact the General likes you, and agrees to your suggestion.
-Do you agree to be finger printed right now at the embassy?’.
-‘Mafi mushkal, and Allah u Akbar (no problem, and God Is Great) roared MB.
+Do you agree to be fingerprinted right now at the embassy?’.
+‘Mafi mushkala, and Allah u Akbar (no problem, and God Is Great) roared MB down the Samsung.
 ‘Don’t be shouting about Allah in the embassy’, said an agitated YSL, as he quickly killed the call.